 How do you take your face-cleansing water?
-Sparking, still or from the tap?
+Sparkling, still or from the tap?

 Cleansing our face, like brushing our teeth, is something we routinely do twice daily, and yet, is subject to ongoing exploration as to the most effective way to do it.
 There was the cleanse, the double cleanse, the no-rinse method, the stick cleanse, the oil cleanse, the soap-free cleanse – the list goes on.

-In recent times, the discussion has moved on from what products you wash your face with onto ~what~ with.
+In recent times, the discussion has moved on from what products you wash your face with to ~what~ with.
 That’s right, the very water in which we turn to has come under fire as the key to our dream clean complexions.
 As of 2018, the new rinse in town is sparkling water.
-Lock up your SodaStream, ladies.
+Lock up your SodaStreams ladies.
 These puppies are about to quadruple in demand.

 Allegedly heralding from the lands of skincare secrets Korea and Japan, the practice of cleansing with carbonated water is a routine at-home K-beauty/J-beauty path to healthy feeling and looking skin.

-Okay, you have our attention now.
+Okay, do we have your attention now?
 Here’s everything you need to know about cleansing your face with sparkling water:

 What’s with people’s obsession with cleansing with sparkling water?

-Like most trends, this one could not have travelled beyond Korea and Japan without the help of the Internet.
-Claims support that the fizziness found in carbonated water provides a much more powerful cleanse than regular tap water, and as a result, produces smaller-looking pores, firmer more taut skin and that oh-so-sought glow.
+Like most trends, this one could not have travelled beyond Korea and Japan without the help of the internet.
+Claims support that the fizziness found in carbonated water provides a much more powerful cleanse than regular tap water, and as a result, produces smaller-looking pores, firmer and more taut skin and that oh-so-sought-after glow.

 And if you’re more of a tap water kind of gal, you can still jump on this wagon.
 You’re not, we repeat, you’re not required to drink it.